-· Support custom (that is, Ubuntu) filesystem
+• Support custom filesystem (that is, Ubuntu)

-OpenIL can download and build the target system with an Ubuntu filesystem.

-Users can set the specific filesystem conveniently by using the make menuconfig command.
+Users can download OpenIL and build the target system with an Ubuntu filesystem.
+The specific filesystem can be set conveniently by using the make menuconfig command.

 '''

 System configuration --->

 Root FS skeleton (custom target skeleton) --->

 Custom skeleton via network --->

 '''